-- Opacity: Sets the opacity, or density, of the mask. - Add: Adds a new gradient using the current settings. - Delete: Deletes the current gradient. - Reset: Resets the mask on the layer completely.
+- Opacity: Sets the maximum density of the mask. - Color Range: When enabled, this detects the color under the gradient and applies the mask to only that color range.
+The higher the number, the wider the range of color that is selected. - Add: Adds a new gradient using the current settings. - Delete: Deletes the current gradient. - Reset: Resets the mask on the layer completely.
 This removes all gradients and clears any brushing that has been done.

-Manipulating a Gradient Mask
+Manipulating a gradient mask